JonaC22/portfolio-cli/README.md

 ### Usage

 - Clone the repository
-- You need a `Settings.toml` file in the root directory with an [Infura API key](https://infura.io/docs/gettingStarted/authentication) and [Etherscan API key](https://info.etherscan.com/etherscan-developer-api-key/) with this format:
+- You need a `Settings.toml` file in the root directory with an [Infura API key](https://infura.io/docs/gettingStarted/authentication), [Etherscan API key](https://info.etherscan.com/etherscan-developer-api-key/), and [Ethplorer API key](https://github.com/EverexIO/Ethplorer/wiki/ethplorer-api) with this format:

 ```
 infura = <infura-api-key>